Power Systems Research Supports STEM Programs

 Gnatkowski plans to attend the University of Iowa where he is going to study Actuarial Science.

 His favorite subject?
 "Math.
 I love challenging myself and finding solutions to different types of problems.
-It is also one of the classes where >Read more
+It is also one of the classes where you learn something new every time, and that is very >Read more

 May 28, 2017